Redocly/redocly-cli/docs/guides/help-for-the-non-technical.md

 In essence, docs-as-code makes it easier for developers and technical writers to create and maintain technical documentation such as API docs.

 In the docs-as-code universe, API definition files are authored in YAML or JSON following the OpenAPI Specification (more about this soon).
-Conceptual docs are written in [Markdown](https://www.markdownguide.org/), a simple formatting markup language that can be learned in 10 minutes.
+Contextual docs are written in [Markdown](https://www.markdownguide.org/), a simple formatting markup language that can be learned in 10 minutes.
 Files are managed in any source control system, such as GitHub.
 Traditional authoring systems and workflows are not needed.
 Writers get devs, and devs get writers.
 Everyone is happy!

 Redocly products are based entirely around this concept — including our open-source tools Redocly CLI and Redoc.
 Acting as a 'doc toolchain', they help you to organize your API source files for easy storage and maintenance, then allow you to validate and publish them using simple commands.